 3. Raise your camera

-Position your webcam eye level or higher.
-This way you will be looking directly into the camera, not down, and it will look more natural.
 If this means you need to stack your laptop or screen on some books, do it.
-Just make sure it isn’t balanced precariously, you wouldn’t want it to fall over mid video call.
+Just make sure it isn’t balanced precariously.
+You wouldn’t want it to fall over mid-video call.

-Make sure to look at the camera as much as possible, or at the screen closes to where the camera is.
+Make sure to look at the camera as much as possible or at the screen close to where the camera is.
 It will appear as direct eye contact.
 Avoid looking at yourself in the small frame of the corner of your screen.